Sami-ul/Sami-ul/README.md

 </h1>

 - I push myself to do well in school and to pursue my interests, which includes programming
-- Right now, I'm studying C and web development
+- Right now, I'm making many projects with python and studying data science and machine learning
-- I build quite a few projects, very few make it onto Github
+- I build many projects, I put some on Github

 <h2 align="center">
 Languages I Know: